Robertson's Colony: Robertson's colony

-Due to the outbreak of the Texas Revolution, the provisional government of Texas shut down all colonial Land Offices on November 1835.
+Due to the outbreak of the Texas Revolution, the provisional government of Texas shut down all colonial Land Offices in November 1835.
 Robertson succeed in introducing 600 families to the colony before 1838.
 He filed a lawsuit in Travis County District Court in November 1837, to receive his payment of premium lands for the families he did introduce.
 In 1841, the District Court found in his favor.
 In December 1847, the Texas Supreme Court discounted 221 of those families.
 Even though the families were introduced to the colony within the time frame of Robertson's contract, the Texas Supreme Court cited that the discounted 221 families were introduced after the 1835 closing of the Land Offices.